-Step 17 - Move your stepladder in between the two sides.
+- Step 18 Move your stepladder in between the two sides.
 Take one of the rafters and slide it onto the outermost X marks on the beams just like you did on the ground.
-Then secure the rafter to the beams using 3" screws provided with your kit through the predrilled holes in the rafter onto the top of the beams.
+Then secure the rafter to the beams using 6" screws provided with your kit through the predrilled holes in the rafter onto the top of the beams.
 Now move to the opposite side and secure another rafter into position on the outermost X marks.
 Now your helper should be able to let go of the assembly.
-Check for level and plumb on the posts, beams, and rafters.
-Hint: A common solution is to adjust the amount of concrete under the posts until level, or if installing on top of a footer or existing slab you may need to use a shim under one or more of the posts.

-- Step 18 Install all of the remaining rafters on the remaining X marks and secure them to the beam with 6" screws through the predrilled holes.
-If on concrete, now is the time to finish securing the posts to the bases using the galvanized nails supplied with your kit. - Step 19 Place the top slats into position across the top of the rafters on the lines labeled with an S, making sure you have the same overhang over the rafters on both sides for all top slats.
+Check for level and plumb on the posts, beams, and rafters. - Step 19 Install all of the remaining rafters on the remaining X marks and secure them to the beam with 6" screws through the predrilled holes.
+If on concrete, now is the time to finish securing the posts to the bases using the galvanized nails supplied with your kit. - Step 20 Place the top slats into position across the top of the rafters on the lines labeled with an S, making sure you have the same overhang over the rafters on both sides for all top slats.
 Then screw the top slats down to the rafters using 3" screws.
 Start on one side and make your way across to the other side screwing every other rafter.
-Stagger your screw pattern as pictured below:
+Stagger your screw pattern as pictured below.